10brink/10brink.github.io/_posts/2018-04-13-first-post.md

     return df
   ```

-run the function with your desired start date and number of weeks, I used April 22 2017 and four weeks.
+Run the function with your desired start date and number of weeks, I used April 22 2017 and four weeks.
 ```python
 start_date = '04/22/2017'
 df = combine_mta_data(start_date, 4)
 ```

-###Cleaning the data
+### Cleaning the data

 If you look at the columns in the data frame (using `df.columns`), you'll notice that one of them has a lot of spaces in the name.
 We can easily remove this using the python function `.strip()`. while we're at it, let's remove any duplicate entries.
 ```python